alexbilbie/alexbilbie.github.com/_posts/2014-07-02-using-ansible-with-a-bastion-host.md

     IdentityFile           /path/to/ssh/key.pem
 ```

+First the configuration for connecting to the bastion host is declared.
+Beneath that is a catch-all for all other hosts which in the `ProxyCommand` says to first connect to the bastion host then use netcat (`nc`) to pass the Ansible commands to the application server.

 From the `devops` folder I can run `ssh bastion -F ssh.config` and I will be immediately connected to the bastion server.

 Next Ansible needs to be told to use this custom SSH config when connecting to the application servers.